ska-telescope/ska-mid-cbf-fhs-vcc/docs/src/blocks/Frequency_Slice_Selection.md

 - Can call as many times as required.
 Disconnects immediately.

 #### `status(clear: bool, struct &status)`
+- populate the status struct:
-- for each lane in "number of outputs":
+  - for each stream in "number of outputs":
     - return the input.